1968 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 The 1967 Michigan team compiled a 4–6 (3–4 Big Ten) record.
 After compiling a 14–16 record since 1964, Elliott became the subject of a "Dump Bump" campaign among Michigan alumni.

 Two key players returned to the 1968 team as senior leaders on offense.
 Halfback Ron Johnson rushed for over 1,000 yards in 1967 and was selected as a second-team All-American, and quarterback Dennis Brown in 1967 broke the Big Ten Conference record for total offense.

 In late 1967, Fritz Crisler, who had been Michigan's athletic director since 1941, announced that he would retire effective June 30, 1968.
 On March 15, 1968, Don Canham, who had been Michigan's track coach since 1948, was selected to replace Crisler as Michigan's athletic director.

 In early April 1968, Ron Johnson was selected as the captain of the 1968 team.
 He was the first African-American to receive the honor.